GREENLAND: A Modern Life

 Design Research, Digital, Publication Design & Speculative Design Workshops

 GREENLAND: A Modern Life is a research-led publication and speculative design teaching framework developed to support design students at RMIT University in developing their understanding of design thinking, building contextual awareness, critical observation skills, and future-facing thinking.
-Beginning with an accidental encouter via Google Street View, the project is complemented by a collection of texts from Greenlandic and Nordic academics, and documents everyday life across contemporary Greenland and uses this material as a foundation for speculative design workshops, worldbuilding, and reflection upon design.
+Beginning with an accidental encounter via Google Street View, the project is complemented by a collection of texts from Greenlandic and Nordic academics, and documents everyday life across contemporary Greenland, and uses this material as a foundation for speculative design workshops, world-building, and reflection through design.

 Art Direction